Our extensive guide to wisdom teeth pain begins here, with a quick guide on why they can cause problems and what sort of symptoms they can cause.

 - Rarely, cysts and other such growths may form around an impacted tooth.

 Therefore even when they aren’t causing pain, or other noticeable symptoms, they should be checked regularly.
+Your dentist can make sure that all is well in the area, or if any damage begins to occur then the situation can be remedied sooner rather than later.

 Prevention of Symptoms